Security Incident Report – Ultimate How to Guide

 Because memories fade it’s important to write a security incident report while it’s fresh in the mind.
 For this reason, often incident reports are made in two stages:

-- Preliminary report, written straight after the incident.
+- Initial, preliminary report, written straight after the security incident

-- Full report, written over the next few days.
+- Full report, written over next few days

 By publishing the preliminary report straight after the incident you quickly make interested parties aware of it.
 A full report is likely to be more comprehensive than a preliminary report.